-In accordance with Keeping Children Safe in Education 2022, the school will make every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered.
+In accordance with Keeping Children Safe in Education 2024, LAMP will make every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered.

-NB it is the headteacher's responsibility to contact and refer to the LADO when necessary.
-The only exceptions are when the allegation is against the headteacher, in which instance the chair of governors will undertake that responsibility; or where a member of staff is concerned that appropriate action has not been taken by the headteacher in relation to an allegation against somebody who works at the school or feels anxious about reporting to those individuals, in which instance the member of staff should contact the LADO directly in order to safeguard children.
-The LADO's contact details are above and are readily accessible and visible to staff within the LAMP safeguarding office.
+NB it is the directors responsibility to contact and refer to the LADO when necessary.
+The only exceptions are when the allegation is against the directors, in which instance the issue should be escalated to the LADO who will undertake that responsibility; or where a member of staff is concerned that appropriate action has not been taken by the directors in relation to an allegation against somebody who works at LAMP or feels anxious about reporting to those individuals, in which instance the member of staff should contact the LADO directly in order to safeguard children.
+The LADO's contact details are above and are readily accessible and visible to staff within LAMP.